 Lunch was taken just past a farm where there was the one and only wooden bench available for folk to enjoy - and we did.
 After that we walked on a path which ran alongside the railway line for a while before turning back.
 I think we'll walk a bit more in that direction tomorrow.

 After a few more unsuccessful attempts to capture video clips using my new camera, I have now given in and referred to the users guide, it seems I'm suppose to press the record button briefly to begin recording and press it again to stop recording, whereas I was keeping my finger on the button the whole time, so we should be all set to go from now on.

-On our return to the Railway Inn we treated ourselves to a drink sat in the beer garden which was very nice, before setting indoors for a spell.
+On our return to the Railway Inn we treated ourselves to a drink sat in the beer garden which was very nice, before sitting indoors for a spell.
 I used that time productively by not only downloading today's pictures, but also to enter two of them for Britstop's monthly photographic competition.
-I entered once before and one, the prize being a free book for the following year, but as the pandemic kicked in, with all the financial perils for small businesses I didn't have the heart to claim my freebie, and instead paid full price like other people.
+I entered once before and won, the prize being a free book for the following year, but as the pandemic kicked in, with all the financial perils for small businesses I didn't have the heart to claim my freebie, and instead paid full price like everybody else.

 This evening The Chef and I had a much smaller meal at the Railway Inn, a shared Ploughman's lunch, which was half the price of last night's meal, and still more than we could eat, but far less wastage.

 This evening we may well watch a DVD as I have had the folding solar panel in the front windscreen since we arrived and it does seem to be keeping the habitation battery topped up fairly well.

 Tomorrow we are off for another hike, taking comfort from the fact that school half term is at an end and things may be a bit quieter next week.